Home » Oven Baked Ribs

 How To Make Oven Bakes Ribs

-2. Rinse the ribs under cool running water to remove any bone chips then pat dry with paper towels.
+Rinse the ribs under cool running water to remove any bone chips, then pat them dry with paper towels.
+I like using a microfiber kitchen towel because it soaks up moisture quickly without leaving fibers behind.

-5. Cut the ribs into sections of 2 or 3 bones and lay them in a large baking dish with a fitted lid (or you can use foil).
-Place them meaty side down.
+Cut the ribs into sections of 2 or 3 bones and lay them in a large baking dish with a fitted lid.
+If you don’t have a lid, foil works beautifully.
+Place the ribs meaty side down.

-7. Cover the baking dish with foil or the lid and bake at 300°F for about 2 hours or until the ribs are tender and pulling away from the bones slightly, but not falling off the bone too easily.
+Cover the baking dish with the lid or foil and bake at 300°F for about 2 hours, until the ribs are tender and pulling away from the bones slightly but not falling off too easily.

-8. Drizzle some of the cooking liquid over the tops of the ribs and top with the melty onions and garlic before serving.
+Before serving, drizzle some of the cooking liquid over the tops of the ribs.
+Top with the melty onions and garlic for extra flavor.
+A small silicone basting brush helps coat the ribs without disturbing their arrangement.

 Chef Jenn’s Tips